From the German 'Kabinettskriege' - Cabinet Wars: a period of limited conflict from the Peace of Westphalia (1648) to the French Revolution (1789).

 The Allies had lost two French tanks and the British lost eleven dead including a junior leader, but luckily for them this platoon plays no further role in the campaign.

 The Germans, still with their starting Force Morale of 11, lost just three men (no leaders) of whom one is lost for the campaign and the other two will return after the next game.
 So, this platoon is available only one man down for use in Scenario 5 if wished.
-It won't be, as the platoon from Scenario is also an option for that game and is available then at full strength.
+It won't be, as the platoon from Scenario 1 is also an option for that game and is available at full strength.

 Next Scenario...